-Site work is under way and footings have been poured for a new residence carefully situated on an expansive lot in pastoral Keene, Virginia.
+This new residence, carefully situated on an expansive lot in pastoral Keene, Virginia, is nearing completion.
 The commencement of the construction has been gratifying for the design team, the contractor Matt Robb, and the Owners as the product of their collective efforts over a lengthy and deliberate design phase begins to manifest itself in the landscape.

 Designed using the principals and august materials of the Arts and Crafts tradition, the houses contemporary building systems includes sustainable technologies such as a geothermal mechanical system and insolated concrete foam block (ICF) walls.

-The mild winter has enabled the site preparation and excavation for the 10,000 square foot home, and substantial foundation walls will soon follow to support the generous masonry walls of the first floor.
+The mild winter has enabled the site preparation, excavation, and construction for the 10,000 square foot home.

 During the previous two years, brwarchitects has worked with the congregation at the Presbyterian Church of Fredericksburg to develop a Master Plan for their campus.
 The first key component of the Master Plan is focused on Accessibility Improvements to the Sanctuary, a building listed on the National Register of Historic Places dating back to 1832.
 The major component of this work includes a new custom-designed elevator, providing accessibility to the historic sanctuary and basement.
 Completion of the first phase is scheduled for the end of March 2012.
 The building committee has authorized brwa to begin planning for the start of Phase Two : Education Building Additions and Associated Mechanical Upgrades.